Strategic Bidding in Electricity Markets with Convexified AC Market-Clearing Process: Introduction

-There are recent works rendering a convex relaxed form of the full ACOPF problem with improved relaxation gap, where different relaxation methods including SOCP \cite{jabr2008optimal,kocuk2016strong}, Semi-Definite Programming (SDP) \cite{lavaei2011zero,molzahn2014moment}, Quadratic Convex (QC) \cite{coffrin2015qc}, and strengthened SOCP relaxation methods \cite{bynum2018strengthened,molzahn2015mixed,soofi2020socp} are leveraged.
-These advancements motivated this research that the MPEC problem required to solve the strategic bidding problem with full ACOPF can be also formulated by leveraging the dual form of the convexified ACOPF problem.
-As the solution procured by the DCOPF problem formulation for the market clearing process may encounter inaccuracies, in this paper, the full ACOPF problem formulation is employed for the MCP.
-Besides, DCOPF-based strategic bidding problem formulation doesn't take into account the reactive power dispatch and flow in the electricity network.
-Thus, the limitation of reactive power support of generation units, the impact of the reactive power flow on the voltage magnitude of buses, and the capacity of lines are not considered in the literature.
-This paper aims to fill this gap by introducing a new formulation for the strategic bidding problem that maximizes the profit of real and reactive power dispatch of market participants (e.g. GENCOs) subjected to the ACOPF problem as the MCP.
+Different relaxation methods including SOCP \cite{jabr2008optimal}, Semi-Definite Programming (SDP) \cite{lavaei2011zero} and moment relaxation methods\cite{molzahn2014moment}, Quadratic Convex (QC) \cite{coffrin2015qc} presented a convex relaxed form of the full ACOPF problem with improved relaxation gap.
+Besides, the SOCP relaxation is strengthened with polyhedral envelopes \cite{kocuk2016strong}, McCormick envelopes \cite{bynum2018strengthened}, mixed SOCP/SDP moment relaxations \cite{molzahn2015mixed}, and cycle constraints \cite{soofi2020socp}.
+These developments motivated this research to utilize the ACOPF-based MCP for the strategic bidding problem by leveraging the dual form of the convexified ACOPF problem and procuring the MPEC problem with convexified AC constraints.
+Since the solution procured by the DCOPF problem formulation for the MCP may encounter inaccuracies, in this paper, the full ACOPF problem formulation is employed to increase the accuracy.
+Besides, the reactive power dispatch and flow in the electricity network cannot be considered in DCOPF-based MCP formulation.
+Thus, the literature did not consider the limitation of reactive power support of generation units, the impact of the reactive power flow on the voltage magnitude of buses, and the capacity of lines.
+This paper aims to fill this gap by introducing a new formulation for the strategic bidding problem that maximizes the profit of real and reactive power dispatch of market participants (e.g., GENCOs) subjected to the ACOPF-based MCP.